protolif/isbn/README.md

     - for isbns starting with 291 it returns an isbn starting with 979

 * `ISBN.valid?` will compare the check digit of the passed in isbn with that of one it computes

-* `ISBN.from_image` accept a jpeg of an isbn and OCR it into an isbn.
-    - it depends on the LibJpeg and Gocr libraries.
-I recommend [Homebrew](http://github.com/mxcl/homebrew).

 * `ISBN.from_string` fetches isbn from string